- Service Description

 - Subscription Limits.
 The Service is purchased as a subscription.
 Each subscription plan is defined by the subscription capacity limits as described in the applicable Order (the “Subscription Limits”).

 - Subscription Limits Enforcement.
-If Customer’s Monthly Usage Level exceeds the allowable Subscription Limits, Customer agrees to pay Splunk an overage fee (the “Overage Fee”) based upon overage pricing as specified in the Order (the “Overage Rate”), or Splunk may, at its sole discretion, limit Customer’s ability to monitor new Hosts, Containers or Metrics until it conforms to the contractual Subscription Limits, provided that, however, if Customer’s Usage at any time during the term of the General Terms is greater than or equal to a 5x multiple of allowable Subscription Limits, Splunk may, at its sole discretion, limit Customer’s ability to monitor new Hosts, Containers or Metrics, irrespective of Customer’s Monthly Usage Level.
+If Customer’s Infrastructure Monitoring Monthly Usage Level and/or APM Monthly Usage Level exceeds the contractual Subscription Limits, Customer agrees to pay Splunk an overage fee (the “Overage Fee”) based upon overage pricing as specified in the Order (the “Overage Rate”), or Splunk may, at its sole discretion, limit Customer’s ability to monitor new Hosts, Containers, Traces or Metrics until it conforms to the contractual Subscription Limits; provided however, that to help Customer avoid improperly incurring fees, if Customer’s Usage at any time during the term of the General Terms significantly exceeds the Customer’s contractual Subscription Limits (as determined by Splunk at its sole discretion), Splunk may limit Customer’s ability to monitor new Hosts, Containers, Traces or Metrics, irrespective of Customer’s Infrastructure Monitoring Monthly Usage Level and/or APM Monthly Usage Level.